shreyaillur14/music_playlist_react/README.md

    npm run dev
    ```

-4. Open your browser to the URL shown in the terminal (typically http://localhost:5173/)

 ## Deployment

 This project is deployed on Vercel.
-You can view the live version at [YOUR_VERCEL_URL].
+You can view the live version at https://vercel.com/shreyaillur14s-projects/music-playlist-react

 ## Future Improvements